Characteristics-

 7. Operating economy-

-The nature of the fuel is one of the most important factors that determines the kilometers per liter of the fuel.
+The nature of the fuel is one of the most important factors which determines kilometers per liter of the fuel.
 Other factors are engine condition, speed, nature of the road, vehicle weight, and load upon it.
 A low-grade fuel usually gives fewer kilometers per liter than a high-grade fuel, as a result, the cost per kilometer of operation may be higher even though the fuel costs per liter.